linzhangUCA/3421tpl-remote_control/README.md

 # Robot Remote Control
+Remotely control your robot moving from the entrance of LSCA 105 to the blue marker next to the south wall of the classroom.

 ## Instructions:
 1. (80%) Complete `teleop_keyboard.py` to enable remote control on your robot using keyboard.
 Define keys associate with specific robot's movements (e.g., forward(),left(), right(), backward(), etc.).